Leaderless Collective Motion in Affine Formation Control over the Complex Plane: Conclusions

 \begin{IEEEbiography}[{ }]{Jesus Bautista Villar} (Student IEEE) received his B.S. degree in Physics from the Complutense University of Madrid, Spain, in 2022 and his M.S. degree in Data Science and Computer Engineering from the University of Granada, Spain, in 2023.
 He is currently pursuing a Ph.D. in Information and Communication Technologies, specializing in Cognitive Systems and Robotics, at the University of Granada, Spain. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Enric Morella Violeta} (Student IEEE) completed his double B.S. degree in Physics and Mathematics from the Complutense University of Madrid, Spain, in 2024 and and his M.S. degree in Data Science and Computer Engineering from the University of Granada, Spain, in 2025.
-He is currently pursuing a Ph.D. in Information and Communication Technologies, specializing in Cognitive Systems and Robotics, at the University of Granada, Spain. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Enric Morella Violeta} (Student IEEE) completed his double B.S. degree in Physics and Mathematics from the Complutense University of Madrid, Spain, in 2024 and and his M.S. degree in Data Science and Computer Engineering from the University of Granada, Spain, in 2025. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Lili Wang} (Member IEEE) received the B.E. and M.S. degrees in electrical engineering from Zhejiang University, Zhejiang, China, in 2011 and 2014, respectively, and the Ph.D. degree in electrical engineering from Yale University, New Haven, CT, USA, in 2020.
 She is currently an Associate Professor at School of Automation and Intelligent Manufacturing, Southern University of Science and Technology, Shenzhen, China.
 Her research interests include the topic of cooperative multiagent systems, distributed computation and estimation, distributed control, and social networks. \end{IEEEbiography}